ddean4040/Networks-for-WordPress/readme.txt

 This seemed like a good compromise.
 If you have thoughts, let me know in the comments!

+If you are on WP 3.5+ and want to use native file uploads, you **must** either:

+1. Activate the Networks plugin on all of your networks, OR
+2. Copy `networks-muplugins.php` into your `mu-plugins` folder

+If you do not do this, your uploaded files will end up in unexpected places.

 == Known Issues ==

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.